karino2/dailyexpensememo/README.md

 # dailyexpensememo
 Daily expense memo similar to EiCash Classic.
+Create this app for studying android.

 Main target: self employee, for conjunction with tax document and daily expense memo.